 Research and Development Expenses.
 Research and development expenses were \$13.9 million for the nine months ended September 30, 2007, compared to \$9.9 for the nine months ended September 30, 2006.
 The increase of \$4.0 million, or 39.9%, is primarily due to a \$1.3 million increase in compensation expenses associated with increased headcount and a \$1.6 million increase in professional services primarily associated with additional resources needed to complete development of the Maestro RC System.
 Supplies and other information technology expenses increased \$1.1 million due to EMPOWER clinical start-up expenses.
 Included in research and development expenses during the first nine months of 2007 was \$632,000 of stock-based compensation due to the adoption of SFAS No. 123R and non-employee stock compensation charges compared to \$89,000 in the first nine months of 2006.
 The increase of \$543,000 is the result of adopting the prospective method prescribed in SFAS No. 123R and an increase in the estimated fair value of our common stock from January 1, 2006 through September 30, 2007.
 We expect our research and development expenses to increase as we initiate the EMPOWER clinical trial and continue development of the Maestro RC System.
-We also expect a significant increase to occur in the quarter in which this offering is completed as a result of the issuance of 206,044 shares of common stock to the Mayo Foundation for Medical Education and Research, resulting in a one-time stock-based compensation expense of \$3.1 million, which amount has been computed using the mid-point of the range listed on the cover page of this prospectus.
+We also expect a significant increase to occur in the quarter in which this offering is completed as a result of the issuance of 206,044 shares of common stock to the Mayo Foundation for Medical Education and Research, resulting in a one-time stock-based compensation expense of \$1.6 million, which amount has been computed using the initial public offering price.